-FSANZ has determined that food derived from corn line DP51291 does not have altered characteristics (see section 5.3 of SD1).
+FSANZ has determined that food derived from corn line DAS1131 does not have altered characteristics (see section 5.3 of SD1).

-Refined products from corn line DP51291 such as corn starch, corn oil and sweeteners are unlikely to contain any novel DNA or novel protein and would be unlikely to require labelling as 'genetically modified'.
+Refined products from corn line DAS1131 such as corn starch, corn oil and sweeteners are unlikely to contain any novel DNA or novel protein and would be unlikely to require labelling as 'genetically modified'.

-Products derived from corn line DP51291 such as flour (used in bread), meal (used in polenta) and grits (used in cereals) would likely contain novel DNA or novel protein, and if so, would require labelling as 'genetically modified'.
+Products derived from corn line DAS1131 such as flour (used in bread), meal (used in polenta) and grits (used in cereals) would likely contain novel DNA or novel protein, and if so, would require labelling as 'genetically modified'.

+Section 1.5.2-4 of the Code generally requires a food for sale that consists of a GM food or has a GM food as an ingredient to be labelled as 'genetically modified', unless one of the exemptions listed in that subsection apply.
 Where required, the label statement 'genetically modified' must be made in conjunction with the name of the GM food (subsection 1.5.2-4(2)).
 If the GM food is present in the food for sale as an ingredient, this statement may be included in the statement of ingredients (subsection 1.5.2-4(3)).